The internet is full of writing opportunities, especially within the ever-popular parenting niche.

 CSW is a faith-based news outlet that also publishes essays on life, family and parenting.
 CSW’s The Home Forum section features relatable personal essays as well as short poems.

-This selection of children’s magazines owned by Cricket Media are geared towards a variety of different age groups and include works by writers and illustrators.
+This selection of children’s magazines owned by Cricket Media are geared toward a variety of different age groups and include works by writers and illustrators.
 The website lists current calls for submissions, with a note that Cricket Media is always looking for work by minority groups for its magazines.

 Pay: Unpublished.
 Payment varies by assignment.